dex4er/js-sliding-window-rate-limiter/README.md

 Makes a reservation and returns current usage for `key`.
 Returns a negative number with current usage if the reservation can't be done because of limit.
-Throws an error if has occured.
+Throws an error if has occurred.

 ### License